 - Accumulative grade point average (GPA).
 Every Master's student must maintain a 3.0 (B) GPA at all times.
 Any student falling below a 3.0 will be placed on academic probation and their progress will be reviewed by the Graduate Committee, with the possible imposition of sanctions.
 Furthermore, no student whose final GPA is below 3.0 will be allowed to graduate.

-Students choosing the thesis option must complete a minimum of 30 credit hours, including minimum 21 credits of coursework and 6 credits of thesis research.
+Students choosing the thesis option must complete a minimum of 30 credit hours, including a minimum of 21 credits of coursework and 6 credits of thesis research.

 A Master's thesis consists of original research work done under the guidance of a faculty member.
 Students opting to pursue a thesis must select a thesis advisor who agrees to supervise that student's thesis work.
 The thesis advisor may be any graduate faculty member who holds either a primary or a secondary appointment from the Department.